Pratik-Doshi-99/mini-gpt/README.md

 # Training a Transformer from Scratch
-A project to pre-train a transformer from scratch.
+A project to pre-train a GPT-like language model from scratch.
 Code was referred from Andrej Karpathy's lecture on building GPT from scratch.

 **Original Project Link**: https://github.com/karpathy/ng-video-lecture